HelenLloydJeng/clarova-mvp/README.md

   - Training list displays **(Owned)** badge.
   - Logs confirm checkout and success callbacks.
 - **Notes:** Runs in Stripe test mode only; no real cards charged.
 MVP validates purchase on return URL (no webhooks yet).

+## Known Issues / Unfixed Bugs
+- Purchases are confirmed on the return URL (no Stripe webhooks yet), so rare edge cases may require manual entitlement.
+- No role system in MVP; access is authentication-based (login required).
+- No automated unit tests in MVP; testing is manual and evidence is documented.
+- Minor accessibility improvements planned (e.g., additional alt text and heading refinements where flagged by WAVE).

 ## Version Control
 - Git and GitHub used from project start.